Archaeological Museum of Chania | Unlocking the Secrets of Minoan Civilization

 George Papadellis | SG Head

-Some of the most know exhibits of the museum are the Roman floor mosaic presenting Dionysos and Ariadne, the Minoan sarcophagus from the necropolis of Armeni (1400–1200 BC), the clay sealing from Kasteli with the Minoan city depicted (1450-1500 BC), the spherical flask from the 3rd Minoan period, the clay pyxis with the representation of a kithara player from a chamber tomb in Aptera (1300–1200 BC) and the ancient vessel from Kissamos.
+Another interesting exhibit is the collection of coins from various periods of Greek history.
+The coins are displayed in chronological order, and they offer a glimpse into the economic and political history of Greece.
+Other important exhibits of the museum are the Minoan sarcophagus from the necropolis of Armeni (1400–1200 BC), the clay sealing from Kasteli with the Minoan city depicted (1450-1500 BC), the spherical flask from the 3rd Minoan period, the clay pyxis with the representation of a kithara player from a chamber tomb in Aptera (1300–1200 BC) and the ancient vessel from Kissamos.

 The monastery of Saint Francis that hosts the Archaeological Museum of Chania was built in the 16th century, and it has a typical Venetian architecture, with a central courtyard surrounded by arched galleries.
 The museum building is a masterpiece of architecture, with a modern wing added to the original monastery building.
 The modern wing is made of concrete, steel, and glass, and it complements the old building without detracting from its beauty.

 A Glimpse into Ancient Crete

 The Archaeological Museum of Chania is a must-visit place for anyone interested in ancient history and art.
 The museum houses a vast collection of artifacts, including the famous Phaistos Disk and the Roman mosaics from Aptera.
 The museum building itself is a masterpiece of architecture, which makes it a unique attraction in Chania.
 Visiting the Archaeological Museum of Chania is a journey through time, which offers a glimpse into the ancient heritage of Crete.